ruixing76/ClimateChange-ExpGen/README.md

 There are two key data components in our task:
 - An external knowledge source from which we retrieve documents, here we use [Pubmed data](https://pubmed.ncbi.nlm.nih.gov/) and [IPCC reports data](https://www.ipcc.ch/).
 - Paired claim–explanation data, to serve as the input (claim) and output (explanation).
 We use [Climate Fever](https://github.com/tdiggelm/climate-fever-dataset).
 - After retrieval process via [Binary Passage Retriever](https://github.com/studio-ousia/bpr), the final data is used directly for model training and evaluation.
-Please feel free to download data from here().
+Please feel free to download data from [here](https://drive.google.com/drive/folders/13sVDlyuERPKeSAIhUmNNN7ajQ_q6SqRg?usp=sharing).

 ### Data format
 Each instance in JSON file contains the following columns: